MGC Challenge

 18. Work with local utility providers to ensure that energy and water bills include household energy and water use statistics over time.

-19. Develop community wide programs that promote energy efficiency among homeowners, landlords, and businesses.
+19. Develop community-wide programs that promote energy efficiency among homeowners, landlords, and businesses.

 20. Provide (or partner with other community organizations to provide) programs for low-income homeowners and/or renters and privately-owned affordable housing owners to make energy efficiency improvements to their properties.